More soundforms coming soon.

 Most of the sounds created in these works are original waveforms constructed on my computer with mathematical models.[1]

-With physical modeling I can explore the parameters of timbre, texture and microtonality beyond the limits of both sampling and analog instrumentation, working to invent new color tones and sonic pigments while maintaining references to early and imaginal modalities.
+With physical modeling I can explore the parameters of timbre, texture and microtonality beyond the limits of both sampling and analog instrumentation, working to invent new color tones and sonic pigments while maintaining references to earlier modalities.

 Analog Antecedents.